 Investing in the next generation of nuclear energy leaders and advancing university-led nuclear innovation is vital to fulfilling the Office of Nuclear Energy’s (NE) mission.
-This is accomplished primarily through NE’s Nuclear Energy University Programs (NEUP), which was created in 2009 to consolidate university support under one initiative and better integrate university research within NE’s technical programs.
+This is accomplished primarily through NE’s Nuclear Energy University Program (NEUP), which was created in 2009 to consolidate university support under one initiative and better integrate university research within NE’s technical programs.
 NEUP engages U.S. colleges and universities to conduct research and development (R&D), enhance infrastructure and support student education thereby helping to sustain a world-class nuclear energy and workforce capability.

 The program’s goal is to support outstanding, cutting-edge, and innovative research at U.S. universities through the following:

-- Attracting the brightest students to the nuclear professions and supporting the Nation’s intellectual capital in nuclear energy related engineering and relevant nuclear science, such as health physics, nuclear materials science, radiochemistry, and applied nuclear physics;
+- Attracting the brightest students to the nuclear professions and supporting the nation’s intellectual capital in nuclear energy-related engineering and relevant nuclear science, such as health physics, nuclear materials science, radiochemistry, and applied nuclear physics.

 - Supporting NE’s goal of facilitating the transfer of knowledge from an aging nuclear workforce to the next generation of workers.

-Since 2009, the NEUP has awarded approximately $290 million to 89 colleges and universities in 35 states and the District of Columbia to train the next generation of nuclear engineers and scientists in the United States and continue American leadership in clean energy innovation.
+Since 2009, the NEUP has awarded approximately $569 million to 123 colleges and universities in 42 states and the District of Columbia to train the next generation of nuclear engineers and scientists in the United States and continue American leadership in clean energy innovation.

-FY 2013 IRP, R&D and Infrastructure Awards
+IRP, R&D and Infrastructure Awards

-FY 2013 Scholarship & Fellowship Recipients (Schools)
+IUP Scholarship & Fellowship Recipients (Schools)